alexpalms/deeprl-counter-uav-swarm/README.md

 ## Training

-To train a new reinforcement learning agent, configure your training parameters in [`train/config.yaml`](train/config.yaml) and run the training script:
+To train a new reinforcement learning agent, configure your training parameters in a config file like [`examples/config.yaml`](examples/config.yaml) and run the training via the CLI:

 ```
-python training.py --config train/config.yaml
+uv run rl-cuas-cli train --config ./examples/config.yaml
 ```

 The script supports resuming from checkpoints, automatic saving, evaluation during training, and early stopping based on reward thresholds or lack of improvement.
 Training and evaluation environments, model checkpoints, and logs are managed automatically according to your configuration.